Ashutos777/Travel_Insurance_Data_Analysis_using_Python-Pandas-Seaborn-Matplotlib-/README.md

 # TRAVEL INSURANCE DATA ANALYSIS
 * Sample Dataset containing Travel Insurance Data of several Agencies and Destinations.
-In this project i have done the Exploratory Data Analysis(EDA) on Travel Insurance Data by using python (pandas,Seaborn and matplotlib).
+In this project i have done the Exploratory Data Analysis(EDA) on Travel Insurance Data by using python (pandas,Seaborn and matplotlib)
 #  DATASET -
 * ### For Dataset, Please refer to :  travel insurance.csv .